majoarteaga/majoarteaga.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I'm currently visiting the BIS in Basel :switzerland: as a Senior Associate.
-I'm working on a project on climate change regulation and its impact on bank loan characteristics.
+I'm working on a project on climate change regulation and its impact on cross-border lending.